-The proposed metric for the low-income affordability PIM is annual Rate Year contributions (\$) to the DEC-NC Share the Light Fund program to support low-income customers through bill paying assistance.
-Results will be reported annually after the end of each Rate Year.
+The proposed metric for the low-income affordability PIM is annual Rate Year contributions (\$) to the DEP-NC Share the Light Fund program to support low-income customers through bill paying assistance.
+Results will be reported annually after the end of each Rate Year, for eligible contributions during the Rate Year period.